stereobooster/async-precious/README.md

 ## Ideas

 * use text together with (or instead of) icons.
 Examples: download image, download image (1.2mb), error occurred - click to retry, error - 404 image not found etc.
-* In case of no JS situation we can show palseholder with links to full size images, instead download icon.
+* In case of no JS situation we can show placeholder with links to full size images, instead download icon.
 * Use fetch to read http headers (`content-length`, `status`, `date` to detect if response is cached or not), without downloading the content itself.
 * [Webworker](https://aerotwist.com/blog/one-weird-trick/) maybe?
 * check contrast between placeholder and icon